EskoRautiainen/2025-Microsoft-tools-project/README.md

 **The Sunny Beach Resorts Project**
 <br><br>
 The Sunny Beach Resorts is a hypothetical hotel company for which our group created two websites, a mobile app, and a Co-pilot assistant.
-Users can use the app to report problems and check the status of rooms.
+Users can use the SunnyBot AI to report problems and check the status of rooms.
 <br><br>